 The website was started after I’ve followed the revelations of Julian Assange and Edward Snowden.
-Feeling the need to inform people and hand them proper tools, services and knowledge on how to fight mass surveillance.
+Feeling the need to inform people and hand them proper tools, services, and knowledge on how to fight mass surveillance.
 Slowly people joined in and wanting to help out with text snippets, tool suggestions and so on.
 Mostly loose agreements and volunteer helpers, we did things nice and slow.
-After a few weeks I’ve decided to open source the website on GitHub to make the website less dependent on my person, nobody was under pressure to actively work on it or forced to update it.
+After a few weeks, I’ve decided to open source the website on GitHub to make the website less dependent on my person, nobody was pressured to actively work on it or forced to update it.
 This way people could enforce “Cunningham's Law”, it states "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.".
-Basically the Wikipedia principle.
+Basically, the Wikipedia principle.
 And it worked perfectly fine, the moment wrong information was posted on the website it was corrected within minutes.

 Goal and motivation at the time

 The project slowly developed, some more ambitious people joined in with big plans for changes and content.
 I’ve always operated the project under an anonymous nickname “BurungHantu” with 0 interest in gaining any form of internet fame or financial gain.
-In fact I was lucky enough to financially retire, so I’ve figured it’s a good thing that the PrivacyTools.io domain will stay under my sole ownership since the core idea can’t be corrupted by individuals who want to become or famous or rich.
+In fact, I was lucky enough to financially retire, so I’ve figured it’s a good thing that the PrivacyTools.io domain will stay under my sole ownership since the core idea can’t be corrupted by individuals who want to become or famous or rich.

 The first red flag: Change of website license without approval

-The website was initially released under the "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, Free Software License." and used the Kopimi symbol to encourage people to copy the website, translate it, and start their own privacy related project or a translation of it.
-At any given time any person was able to copy the whole website and host it under a new domain.
+The website was initially released under the "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, Free Software License." and used the Kopimi symbol to encourage people to copy the website, translate it, and start their privacy related project or a translation of it.
+At any given time, any person was able to copy the whole website and host it under a new domain.
 It was basically asking people to steal it.

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004 Copyright (C) 2004 Sam Hocevar <[email protected]> Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION 0.
 You just DO WHAT THE FUCK YOU WANT TO.

-After recruiting Jonah Aragon in the team he laid his first foundation bricks and removed the “WTFPL V2” License and later on even the “Kopime symbol” without my approval, even though he admitted that at that time 90% of the content was created by me.
+After recruiting Jonah Aragon in the team, he laid his first foundation bricks and removed the “WTFPL V2” License and later on even the “Kopime symbol” without my approval, even though he admitted that at that time 90% of the content was created by me.

 “If we're being honest, @BurungHantu1605 is probably responsible for 90% of the content from before the license switch anyways.
-The risk is minimal and easy to resolve in the moment, as far as I'm aware.”
+The risk is minimal and easy to resolve at the moment, as far as I'm aware.”

 All relevant sources to unauthorized the license change:

-At any given time any person was able to copy the whole website and host it under a new domain.
-It was basically asking people to steal it, but not actually stealing a subreddit, hijacking a domain, donations and a GitHub account.
-Classic case of: "Offer him a finger and he will bite a hand off up to the elbow".
+At any given time, any person was able to copy the whole website and host it under a new domain.
+It was basically asking people to steal it, but not actually stealing a subreddit, hijacking a domain, donations, and a GitHub account.
+Classic case of: "Offer him a finger, and he will bite a hand off up to the elbow".
 More about that later.

 The second red flag: Intend to gain fame, power and control

 Up to that point I’ve appreciated that most contributors use an anonymous nickname, nobody request an “about us” page or wanting to get his/her name out there.
-Nobody wanted to became famous for updating a trivial privacy tools website, understandably.
+Nobody wanted to become famous for updating a trivial privacy tools website, understandably.
 This quickly changed as well after Jonah Aragon joined the project.
-He created an “about us” page to get his name, website links etc. out there and later even made himself the #1 ranking member on that page, even though he just recently joined and was not a founding member or even to be considered as an early bird.
+He created an “about us” page to get his name, website links etc. out there and later even made himself the #1 ranking member on that page, even though he recently joined and was not a founding member or even to be considered as an early bird.
 I’ve requested several times to delete the “about us” in order for us all to remain anonymous, for protection.

 Power, Donations and Bureaucracy